DFROSTEXD/Final-project-for-IDMX-268/README.md

 # Game Hub - Video Game Review Blog

 This project is a review site for games that I have a lot of playtime in.
+It's got different sections as well, one about who I am and what my goal is for this page.
+Another section where you can select some of the different reviews I've done, and you can also click on the reviews to read the full reviews I have made.
+There is also a "Contact me" page if the user wants to send me a message to my email if they want me to review any other games.
+The footer also has (fake) my social media that I can be contacted from as well.